 Living as a Dispensationalist

-Support Israel Biblically
+Support Israel biblically, not politically.

-Practice Humility
+Practice humility.

 We don't sidestep hard topics.
 We face them with Scripture, honesty, and respect.
 Start by exploring our category pages—they're practical and built to help you think biblically.
 If what you find is useful, take your time and drill down into the articles within each category.
 If you do, you'll learn a lot—and you'll be better equipped to live like Christ.